 – A stall sized paddock outside can be made by making the existing paddock smaller.

-Rehab at the walk – Intended for stretching and is especially important for tendon and ligament injuries.
-Horses rarely re injure themselves at this gait unless they get away from the handler or rider, so judicial use of sedatives and proper use of restraint is advisable when rehabbing horses at this gait.
-In riding horses flat work training at the walk is useful to keep their mind occupied and prevent them from “exploding”.
-For example shoulder in, leg yield, half pass, renvers, travers, and rein back can all be done to promote healing as long as the transition into each exercise is fluent and not abrupt.
+Rehab at the walk – Intended for stretching is especially important for tendon and ligament injuries.
+Horses rarely re injure themselves at this stage unless they get away from the handler or rider.
+Judicial use of sedatives (if required) and proper use of restraint is advisable when rehabbing horses at the walk.
+For horses under saddle, flat work training during the walk is useful to keep their mind occupied and prevent them from “exploding”.
+Gymnastic exercises such as shoulder in, leg yield, half pass, renvers, travers, and rein back can all be done to promote healing as long as the transition into each exercise is fluent and not abrupt.